DerwenAI/strwythura/README.md

   7. Run a _textrank_ algorithm to rank important entities
   8. Build an embedding model for entities using `gensim.Word2Vec`
   9. Generate an interactive visualization using `PyVis`

-There's also a step "5.1" which extracts _relations_ using `GLiREL` though its results may be a bit sparse.

 Note: processing may take a few extra minutes the first time it runs since `PyTorch` must download a large (~2GB) file.